ocsigen/js_of_ocaml/README.md

 Most of the OCaml standard library is supported.
 However,

-- Weak semantic cannot be implemented using JavaScript.
-A dummy implementation is provided.
 - Most of the Sys module is not supported.

 Extra libraries distributed with OCaml (such as Thread) are not supported in